 4 per 1000 Initiative

-The 4 per 1000: Soils for Food Security and Climate initiative was launched at COP21 in Paris, with nearly 150 signatories, including national governments, regional and international agencies, farmers’ organizations, research institutions, companies and NGOs.
-Inspired by the argument that an annual increase of 0.4 per cent in global stocks of soil organic carbon could offset the net flux of carbon dioxide released into the atmosphere every year by human activities, the 4 per 1000 Initiative aspires to increase global stocks of soil organic carbon through voluntary actions and to conserve high-carbon soils.
+The 4 per 1000: Soils for Food Security and Climate initiative was launched at COP21 in Paris, with nearly 150 signatories.
+Inspired by the argument that an annual increase of 0.4 per cent in global stocks of soil organic carbon could offset the net flux of carbon dioxide released into the atmosphere every year by human activities, this initiative aspires to increase global stocks of soil organic carbon through voluntary actions and to conserve high-carbon soils.
 Articulated in two parts (sciences and projects), the initiative has 281 partners, of which 150 are members.

-Australia offers lessons with its Carbon Farming Initiative (CFI), a legislated voluntary offsets scheme implemented by the Emission Reduction Fund that has brought AUD 2.4 billion into the market.
-The initiative allows landholders and farmers to earn carbon credits for new abatement on their land, which can be sold by auction to the Australian Government.
+Australia offers lessons with its Carbon Farming Initiative (CFI), a voluntary offsets scheme implemented by the Emission Reduction Fund that has brought AUD 2.4 billion into the market.
+The initiative allows farmers to earn carbon credits for new abatement on their land.
 About ten per cent of CFI investments are in soil organic carbon projects, supporting a wide range of activities from rotational grazing to regenerative practices.
-Credits are paid on the basis of results: verified increases in soil organic carbon over a ten-year period.
-The potential credits have proved effective as incentives for on-farm changes in management.
 Farmers’ returns from productivity increases are on average four times the value of the credits.
 Corporate Carbon, which supports CFI projects, plans to scale up from 30 to 300 projects within 12 months.

 Uruguay has strong ambitions for soil organic carbon storage in its Nationally Determined Contribution (NDC) to the UNFCCC under the Paris Agreement.
 The country has decades of positive experience in policies that have enabled net forest growth and substantial carbon sequestration in forests.
 More recently, it has implemented legislation to reduce erosion and secure carbon stocks in agricultural soils.
 No-till agriculture is practised widely.
 Uruguay’s NDC proposes to sequester over 900,000 tonnes of soil organic carbon by 2030 with international financial support.